alexterpi/SOSS/README.md

 # SOSS

-`SOSS` (Search for Optimal Structure) is an in-house optimization package developed at BCAM (Basque Center for Applied Mathematics) and written in Julia.
+`SOSS` (Search for Optimally Stable Structures) is an in-house optimization package developed at BCAM (Basque Center for Applied Mathematics) and written in Julia.
 It is designed to search for ground-state configurations of solid structures using heuristic optimization techniques.
 The core algorithm exploits the characteristic features of solid-state ionic structures and processes to reduce a high-dimensional optimization problem into a discrete model with precomputed components of the objective function, enabling efficient evaluations.

 From a user perspective, the typical workflow of `SOSS` is as follows: